henrihapponen/oura-ring-wrapper/README.md

 This script provides some useful tools to work with the Oura Sleep Ring API.

-I couldn't find anything like this online so I decided to create this project.
-I hope this is helpful for anyone who wants to dive deeper into their Oura sleep data.
+I couldn't find similar basic tools online so I decided to create this project.
+I hope this is helpful for anyone who wants to download and analyse their Oura sleep data beyond what is possible with the official app.

 ## How It Works

-This project includes three parts:
+This project includes two parts:

 ### 1. `get-ring-data.py` is a script used to download all the data a Oura user has.